 The story of Puss in Boots comes from France and Italy.
 It is similar to a German story called The Poor Miller's Boy and the Cat by the Brothers Grimm.
-The Brothers Grimm traveled around Germany.
-They collected German fairy tales.
-They recorded the stories.
-Then they published them in several different books.
+The Brothers Grimm traveled around Germany collecting German fairy tales.
+They recorded the stories and published them in several different books.